Edgar Baumann: Lawsuit against Paraguayan Olympic Committee

-The scandal robbed Edgar Baumann of his right to participate at the Sydney Olympics without any justification, and Nery Kennedy who ultimately finished in 33rd place with a maximum distance of 70.26 m.
-The qualification mark was set at 83.00 metres, whilst Kennedy had not been ranked within the IAAF top 50 in 1999 nor 2000 in order to qualify.
+The scandal deprived Edgar Baumann of his right to participate at the Sydney Olympics, and Kennedy ultimately finished in 33rd place with a maximum distance of 70.26 m.
+The qualification mark was set at 83.00 meters, whilst Kennedy had not been ranked within the IAAF top 50 in 1999 nor 2000 in order to qualify.

-The incident took a process of 9 years for Edgar Baumann to correctly sue the Olympic Committee, Paraguayan figure José Luis Chilavert backed Edgar Baumann in 2008 and 2009 to fight against the corruption in Paraguayan sport and condemned the actions of the then president of the Olympic Committee, Ramón Zubizarreta, should be expulsed from the Olympic Committee for hurting athletes and not giving them benefits.
-The former captain of the Paraguay national team also had a lawsuit with Zubizarreta.
-José Luis Chilavert, along with Claudio Escauriza, Tomás Orué and lawyer Alejandro Rubin, attended a Press Conference at Asunción Shopping Centre Shopping del Sol, in support of Baumann when he eventually had received a favorable ruling from the Paraguay Supreme Court in a case against the Paraguay Olympic Committee president Ramón Zubizarreta for robbing him the right of competing at the 2000 Summer Olympics and also taking his sums of money that he earned from his scholarship.
+Paraguayan goalkeeper José Luis Chilavert backed Baumann and condemned the actions of Zubizarreta, and said the latter should be expelled from the Olympic Committee for harming athletes and their careers as well as refusing to give them benefits.
+The former captain of the Paraguay national team also had a lawsuit against Zubizarreta.
+José Luis Chilavert, along with Claudio Escauriza, Tomás Orué and lawyer Alejandro Rubin, attended a Press Conference at main mall of the country, the Shopping del Sol, in Assunción, in support of Baumann.

+The incident was resolved after 9 years of judicial proceedings, with Baumann receiving a favorable ruling from the Paraguay Supreme Court for stripping him of the right to compete at the 2000 Summer Olympics and for unlawfully taking funds earned from his scholarship.

-Several years later, Ramón Zubizarreta was investigated and had files charged against him for the punishable acts of trust and appropriation in 2015.
-In 2016, the mayor of San Bernardino in Paraguay filed a report for the shortage of 3.
-840 million Paraguayan Guaraníes of his predecessor, Zubizarreta.
+In 2015, Zubizarreta was investigated again and had charges filed against him for the misappropriation of funds.
+In 2016, the mayor of San Bernardino in Paraguay filed a report for the shortage of 3.840 million Paraguayan Guaraníes from his predecessor, Zubizarreta.